isc-projects/bind9/doc/arm/reference.rst

    This is the directory where the public and private DNSSEC key files should be found when performing a dynamic update of secure zones, if different than the current working directory.
-(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as ``rndc.key``, or ``session.key``.)
+(Note that this option has no effect on the paths for files containing non-DNSSEC keys, such as ``rndc.key``, or ``session.key``.)

 .. namedconf:statement:: lmdb-mapsize